The Lawrence Hall of Science

 Search

-Are you ready to take your design and engineering skills to the next level?
-In this program, you will learn about and build models of various types of bridges, including truss bridges like the Richmond-San Rafael Bridge and suspension bridges like the Golden Gate Bridge and the San Francisco-Oakland Bay Bridge.
-Together we will discuss engineering challenges, explore some physics fundamentals, and learn how to analyze static and dynamic forces.
-During the program you will “play” lead engineer to design, build, and then test bridges that can support human needs and withstand natural forces.
+Are you curious about how engineers design and build bridges?
+In this program, you will learn about different types of bridges, including truss bridges like the Richmond–San Rafael Bridge and suspension bridges like the Golden Gate and Bay Bridges.
+Then, design, build, and test models of bridges as you engage in the engineering process.
+Together, we will engage in engineering challenges, explore some physics fundamentals, and learn how to analyze static and dynamic forces.
+During the program, you will “play” lead engineer to design, build, and test bridges that can support human needs and withstand natural forces.
 You will learn basic bridge types and gain fundamentals of bridge engineering and construction.
+Teens end the week designing, building, and testing a popsicle stick bridge of their own imaginative creation.
+Parents are invited at 4 p.m. on the last day to see and hear teens share their projects and receive their U.C.
+Berkeley certificate of completion.

-Our days begin with gathering on campus and signing in to our respective tracks.
-Teens head to their lab spaces and form an opening circle to frame the day, including a quick social check-in and themed invitation to learning.
-They then engage in related explorations and investigations in small groups, such as building and weight testing various types of bridges or designing a structure to withstand a powerful earthquake.
-Midday, teens take time to eat lunch on a campus green and enjoy some social downtime together.
-Afternoons continue investigations and incorporate tours to related labs, museum exhibits, and sites on and off campus.
-Alternatively, grad students or faculty may join the group for Q&A and sharing about cutting-edge research happening on or off campus.
-Content wraps up with a closing circle around 3:45 p.m., after which the teens gather together again for additional science and engineering career pathway programming in mixed groups.
-This can include a campus tour, current student panel Q&A, and other personal or professional development workshops.
-Teens head home at 5:30.
+Your days begin with gathering on campus and signing in to your respective program tracks.
+From there, you head to your respective lab spaces and form an opening circle to frame the day, including a quick social check-in and content-related invitation to learning.
+Each day, you engage in STEM-related explorations and investigations, sometimes in pairs and sometimes in small groups.
+You do things such as building and weight testing various types of bridge models or later in the program, designing a structure to withstand the powerful forces of an earthquake.
+Midday, you take time to eat lunch on campus and enjoy some social downtime with peers in your track as well as other STEM tracks.
+In afternoons, you continue designing and engineering and applying newly acquired physics concepts like static and dynamic weight to your project.
+You will also enjoy tours to related labs, exhibits, and sites on and off campus, like the Structures Lab.
+Some days include graduate students or faculty joining you for Q&A and sharing about cutting-edge research happening on or off campus.
+Your STEM track content wraps up with a closing circle around 3:30 p.m.
+After that, you gather together for additional unique career pathway programming in mixed groups.
+This can include a U.C.
+Berkeley campus tour, a current student panel and Q&A, and other personal or professional development workshops.
+Programming concludes at 5 p.m.
+If you opt for the residential track, you will stay on campus for dinner and evening activities— both involving social and college preparedness—and then sleep in the U.C.
+Berkeley dorms.